 If you’re caring for dahlias in containers, then you’ll need to water them more often.
 The dahlias in containers will often need to be watered daily.

 During the peak of the growing season when the dahlias have sprouted, you’ll be watering them twice per week on average.
 However, you need to pay attention to the plants to see when you need to water them rather than relying on a schedule.

-You might have to water the dahlias more or less often depending on the temperature, whether it has been raining or not, and even the type of soil that you’re using.
-Use your fingers to check the soil to see if things are dry so that you’ll know if you need to water the dahlias.
+You might have to water them more or less often depending on the temperature, whether it has been raining or not, and even the type of soil that you’re using.
+Use your fingers to check the soil to see if things are dry so that you’ll know if you need to water them.

 Fertilizer is going to help the growth potential of the dahlias, too.
-When the dahlias are above the ground and they’re about six inches tall, it’ll be time to start fertilizing regularly.
+When they are above the ground and they’re about six inches tall, it’ll be time to start fertilizing regularly.

 It’s generally recommended to start out with a 10-10-10 fertilizer to get good results.
 You could also go with a 15-15-15 granular fertilizer if you would prefer.